abauer9911/cop_3701-Netflix_Streaming_Content_Analytics_Database/README.md

 LIB_DIR – local path to Oracle Instant Client

 These values are environment-specific and must be configured before running the loader.

+---

+## Step 4 — Run Application

+Run the designed application with the following command in the terminal:
+`python NetflixDataMenu.py`

+This will launch a command-line interface that allows users to interact with the database and execute various analytical features.

+### Using the Application

+Once the application starts:

+1. A menu of available features will be displayed
+2. Enter the number corresponding to the feature you want to use
+3. Provide any required input (such as region, genre, or filters)
+4. The application will execute the corresponding SQL query
+5. Results will be displayed in a readable format

+---

+### Database Configuration (IMPORTANT)

+Before running `NetflixDataMenu.py`, update the following values in the file:

+DB_USER = "YOUR_USERNAME"
+DB_PASS = "YOUR_PASSWORD"
+DB_DSN = "YOUR_HOST:PORT/SERVICE_NAME"

+LIB_DIR = r"PATH_TO_ORACLE_INSTANT_CLIENT"

+- **DB_USER** – your Oracle username
+- **DB_PASS** – your Oracle password
+- **DB_DSN** – your Oracle connection string
+- **LIB_DIR** – path to your local Oracle Instant Client

+These values are environment-specific and must be configured before running the application, similar to the setup required for `dataload.py`.

+---

+### Notes

+- Ensure that Steps 1–3 have been completed before running the application
+- Make sure your database connection credentials are correctly configured
+- Input values must follow the format specified in the prompts
+- If no results are returned, verify that the dataset has been properly loaded

+---